-Amyloidosis is a very rare disorder, occurring in only one to two people out of every million individuals.
-Since it is such a rare disorder, it has been difficult to research.
-However, doctors and researchers have begun to understand more about amyloidosis throughout the past few decades.
-As a result, ongoing research continues to be important to learn more about this disorder.
+Amyloidosis is a very rare disorder, occurring in only one to two people out of every one million individuals.
+Because it is such a rare disorder, it has been difficult to study.
+However, doctors and researchers have begun to understand more about amyloidosis throughout the past few decades, and research continues to explain more about this disorder.

 Types of amyloidosis

 There are different types of amyloidosis, including the following:

 - Light chain (AL) amyloidosis.
 This is the most common type of amyloidosis in the United States.
 The amyloid proteins that build up in the tissues in this condition are known as light chains.
 They can either be kappa or lambda light chains.
 AL amyloidosis is a disorder of the plasma cells.
 Plasma cells are a type of white blood cell responsible for the production of immunoglobulins or antibodies, a type of protein that fights infection.
 In AL amyloidosis, these proteins are misshapen and produced in excess.
 They deposit in tissues, causing organ damage.
 AL amyloidosis can affect one or more organs.
 The heart, kidneys, nerves, and gastrointestinal system are the most common organs affected.
 Because AL amyloidosis is associated with the overproduction of plasma cell proteins, it is linked to multiple myeloma.